skartknet/UmbracoVSTemplates/Readme.md

 Using this item templates you can generate files for the sme most common extensibility areas of Umbraco.
 These intend to serve you as a guide to start your own projects as well as they contain some help comments and links to the official Umbraco documentation.

+Much of the code and comments have been taken directly from the Umbraco documentation.

 ## Included templates

 ### Api Controller